algosup/2023-2024-project-2-x86-retrogaming-team-2/Documents/Functional_specifications.md

 The project contains non-functional requirements which are the following:

-The game must react to player's action in less than a second, the player cannot be subject to input latency.
+The game must react to the player's action in less than a second, the player cannot be subject to input latency.

 The game must be understandable for young players, it shouldn't require more than ten minutes to comprehend the gameplay.

-The game should be playable on a x86 emulator.

 ## Laws and regulations